Robert-Such/flask_forum/readme.md

 DASH as the visualization framework.
 These visualizations provide insights into the activity and patterns of the user base such as userbase growth, post/comment volume, most active users/posts etc.
- - Avatars are automatically generated for each user through the use of avinit, albeit with some modifications (https://github.com/CraveFood/avinit).

 App Behavior & Functionality:
   - Certain activities require account creation such as to create posts, comments, and upvote/down vote.
 Additionally, posts and comments can only be edited or deleted by the originator.
   - Views for each individual post are tracked and incremented for any user regardless of whether they actually have an account.
+  - Avatars are automatically generated for each user through the use of avinit, albeit with some modifications (https://github.com/CraveFood/avinit).
-  - Avatars for each user is automatically generated as an svg with the initials of the associated username.
+These avatars are generated as an svg using the initials of the associated username.
 A random color is also assigned to this avatar.
   - Post and comment history can be viewed by any user (registered or not).
   - A sidebar is shown on each page with stats like post count / comment count.
 These stats are displayed in reference to both the individual user level and